-Generally, ices are very beautiful in nature, but they can also cause many problems like shingles to get looses, tear off gutters, water can get back into the indoor portion of your house, necessitating the use of a gutter ice melter or techniques for removing ice dams from gutters.
+Generally, ices are very beautiful in nature, but they can also cause many problems like shingles to get loose, tear off gutters, and water can get back into the indoor portion of your house, necessitating the use of a gutter ice melter or techniques for removing ice dams from gutters.

 So, here we fix those problems, prevention, and long-time repair process.
 In the winter region, Icicles are hanging from the eaves of the house and look very beautiful, but later it can cause some huge problems.

-Due to excessively cold weather, snow is stored in the roof and freezes along the eaves and creates a dam-like structure which is called an ice dam.
-It causes serious and major problems.
+Due to excessively cold weather, snow is stored in the roof and freezes along the eaves, creating a dam-like structure called an ice dam.

 How to Remove Ice Dams from Roof?